Skip to main content

 Post-remediation#

-Once remediation work is completed, the school must be issued with an asbestos clearance certificate from the licensed asbestos assessor prior to access being permitted.
+Once remediation work is completed, the school or ELS must be issued with an asbestos clearance certificate from the licensed asbestos assessor prior to access being permitted.
 This certificate confirms that the area has been sufficiently decontaminated and is safe for reoccupation.

 THIS PAGE IS FOR